edgedb/easy-edgedb/README.md

 The parts that say `readonly := true` we don't need to worry about, as they are automatically generated.
 For everything else, we can see that we need a `name` and a `master`, and could add a `lover`, `age` and `places_visited` for these `MinorVampire`s.

+And for a *really* long output, try typing `DESCRIBE MODULE default` (with `AS SDL` or `AS TEXT` if you want).
+You'll get an output showing the whole module we've built so far.

 [Here is all our code so far up to Chapter 5.](chapter_5_code.md)

 # Chapter 6 - Still no escape